MicrosoftDocs/azure-devops-yaml-schema/task-reference/decrypt-file-v1.md

 **`inFile`** - **Encrypted file**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The relative path of a file to decrypt.
+The relative path of the file to decrypt.
 <!-- :::editable-content-end::: -->
 <br>